Zeukkari/grommet-resume/README.md

-# react-resume
+# grommet-resume

-Resume built with JSON Resume and React.
+Resume built with JSON Resume and Grommet v2.